nsnod/TaskPlusPlus/README.md

 * This project is important to us because, as college students, time management is the key to success.
 According to “collegesuccessplan.edu” “78% of students claim to struggle with time management throughout their college experience, with an additional 9% claiming to “always” struggle with this” and “80% of college professors believe their students struggle with time management “most” of the time.”
 With Task++ it enables users to manage their time efficiently with task management.
 With the ability to manage all your daily, weekly, or monthly tasks within lists and plans, you can be assured your time management will be maximized.

 **What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)**
 * Our project will be primarily implemented in C++.
 As a primarily terminal based project, we will make use of multiple data structures to efficiently store the user’s information.
-We are also going to archive or store our past user data through a SQL database.
-We may also implement functionality for our user to run pre-written scripts for the user to access some of their past lists.
 When testing our software, we will use Valgrind and Google Test to run all unit tests to rigorously stress test our executable.

 **What will be the input/output of your project?**
 * Output: